 Dads and Non-birthing Partners Deserve Support

-Dads and non birthing partners can experience emotional challenges in the transition to parenthood and deserve support too.
-Dads and non birthing partners sometimes feel:
+Dads and non-birthing partners can experience emotional challenges through parenthood and deserve support too.
+Dads and non-birthing partners sometimes feel:

 • Anxiety: excessive worrying about the baby’s health, fear of childbirth, mother’s health